 Option 2: Bookmark us please!
 Please?

-Well that’s a nice polite request.
+Well, that’s a nice polite request.
 But let me ask: how often do you use your bookmark function?
-How often do you return to a website you’ve book marked?
+How often do you return to a website you’ve bookmarked?
 My guess is that it isn’t very often.

 Option 3: Hey, lovely of you to stop by!
 If you like what you see, drop your email address here and we’ll send you some super freebies/discounts